fsprojects/SIMDArray/README.md

 let squaredArray = array |> Array.SIMD.map (fun x -> x*x) nop

-// Some functions can be used just like the existing array functions such as:
+// Some functions can be used just like the existing array functions but run faster
-// Faster create and sum
+// such as create and sum:

 let newArray = Array.SIMD.create 1000 5 //create a new array of length 1000 filled with 5
 let sum = Array.SIMD.sum newArray

 // The Performance module has functions that are faster and/or use less memory
 // via other means than SIMD.
 Usually by relaxing ordering constraints or adding
-// constraints to predicates
+// constraints to predicates:

 let distinctElemnts = Array.Performance.distinctUnordered someArray
 let filteredElements = Array.Performance.fitlerLessThan 5 someArray
 let filteredElements = Array.Performance.fitlerSimplePredicate (fun x -> x*x < 100) someArray
 Array.Performance.mapInPlace (fun x-> x*x) someArray

-// The SIMDParallel module has parallelized versions of some of the SIMD operations
+// The SIMDParallel module has parallelized versions of some of the SIMD operations:

 let sum = Array.SIMDParallel.sum array
 let map = Array.SIMDParallel.map (fun x -> x*x) array